 #1 Who is your ideal customer?

 Your ideal customer is precisely that; ideal.
-They are the kind of customer you’d like to attract to your business consistently.
+They are the kind of customers you’d like to attract to your business consistently.

 Once you’ve created an image of your ideal customer, every decision you make in your business springs forth from your clear understanding of this one customer.